 From the Station walk along the main street with many small interesting shops and restaurants and try not to buy too much.

-At the end of the main street, you will find the Great Buddha which is part of the Kotoku-in Temple.
+At the end of the main street, you will find the Kamakura Great Buddha which is part of the Kotokuin Temple.
 The entrance fee is 200 Yen, and for an additional 20 Yen, you can even visit the inside of the enormous bronze statue.

 At the inside, you can learn about how the statue was constructed about 800 years ago (around 1252).
 Initially, there was a wooden statue housed in a great hall, but funds were raised to build a bronze statue and a new building after the old were damaged.
-For the first 250 years or so the great bronze Buddha stood covered in a hall, but due to repeated damage since around 1498, the Great Buddha of Kamakura stands in the open air.
+For the first 250 years or so the great bronze Buddha stood covered in a hall, but due to repeated damage since around 1498, the Kamakura Daibutsu (as it is called in Japanese) stands in the open air.